 The base station we have been working with initially is an Arduino, although anything that can monitor a single digital I/O line could be used.

 The radio link the DCDW is built around is a simple module, available from various sources.
 The price of the transmitter- one needed per DCDW sensor readings transmitter module- is included in the $15 guide above.
-The base station will need one receiver module, which costs abotut $6.
+The base station will need one receiver module, which costs about $6.
+(For development work, you don't need the RF modules.)

 Further comments available at the DCDW Overview page.